 It's important to have regular health checkups after having rheumatic fever.
 Heart damage from rheumatic fever might not show up for many years — even decades.
 Always tell your healthcare provider about any history of rheumatic fever.

 A healthcare provider might recommend bed rest for someone with rheumatic fever.
 There may be activity restrictions until symptoms improve.

 Make an appointment for a health checkup if symptoms of rheumatic fever develop.
 If there is heart damage, you may be sent to a doctor trained in heart diseases, called a cardiologist.

 Here's some information to help you get ready for the appointment.

 What you can do

-- Questions to ask the care provider
+- Questions to ask the healthcare team.

-- What tests will my child need?
+- What tests are needed?

-- What type of follow-up is needed?
+- What treatment is needed?

 - Are there brochures or other printed material that I can have?
 What websites do you recommend?

 The healthcare team is likely to ask questions, such as: